sikkha/ai-blue/README.md

 ### Option

-We've created the showcase for LLamaindex and Trulen to evaluate RAG and ChromaDB, but it doesn't use in the AI Blue yet.
-It will be explored to generate more document RAG Agent later.
+We've created a showcase for LLamaindex and Trulen to evaluate RAG and ChromaDB.
+However, it hasn't been used in AI Blue yet.
+It will be explored further to generate more documents with the RAG Agent later.

 4. `showcase_leaderboard.py` - Showcase for LLamaIndex, RAG, ChromaDB and Trulen evaluation leaderboard.